Some random batch particle methods for the Poisson-Nernst-Planck and Poisson-Boltzmann equations: The PNP and PB equations

-In this section, we first give a brief derivation of the Poisson-Boltzmann equation starting from the Langevin equation describing the motion of microscopic particle.
-Then we perform nondimensionalization for the PB equation.
+In this section, we first give a brief derivation of the PNP and PB equations starting from the Langevin equation describing the motion of the microscopic particle.
+Then we perform nondimensionalization for them.